 Do You or a Loved One Need to Consult an Elder Law or Estate Planning Attorney?

 If you are thinking about transitioning an elderly loved one into a Houston nursing home or updating their estate plan, contact the dedicated attorneys at McCulloch & Miller, PLLC.
 We assist seniors and their families in making long-term care decisions and drafting wills and health care directives.
 Because our attorneys are knowledgeable in both estate planning and elder law matters, we understand how stressful and complicated these situations can be and are here to help.
-To learn how our Houston estate planning attorneys can help your elderly loved one prepare for the future, call us today at 713-333-8900 and schedule a free consultation.
+To learn how our Houston estate planning attorneys can help your elderly loved one prepare for the future, call us today at 713-333-8900 and schedule a consultation.